nazar/charbit/source/about/index.md

 amongst others.
 Designed and
 developed a scalable system architecture employing a custom NodeJS reverse-proxy to load- balance web traffic, IMAP services and socket.io connections.
 + Senior Ruby/Javascript developer for Diddo.
-Developed Node.js based real-time chat server and client components to enable group chat between Diddo users, GChat and Facebook Chat.
+Developed NodeJS based real-time chat server and client components to enable group chat between Diddo users, GChat and Facebook Chat.
 Developed Asynchronous based photo and video upload processing backend.
 + Designed and developed [Parlmnt](https://github.com/nazar/parlmnt), an AngularJS SPA backed by a service based Ruby on Rails application.
-Inspired by Reddit, parlmnt scraped legislative information from [parliament.uk](http://services.parliament.uk/bills/2012-13.html) and allows users to up/down vote and comment on each piece of legislation and legislators.
+Inspired by Reddit, parlmnt scraped legislative information from [parliament.uk](http://services.parliament.uk/bills/2012-13.html) and allowed users to up/down vote and comment on each piece of legislation and legislators.
 + Designed and developed [MediaCMS](https://github.com/nazar/MediaCMS), a Ruby on Rails based application.
-This application consists of over 50 tables that drive a media (video, audio and photo) based website.
+This application consisted of over 50 tables that drove a media (video, audio and photo) based website.
-Features include: multiple flash based photo uploads, double entry accounting system to track and audit financial transactions, subscriptions, blogs, user creatable forums etc…
+Features included: multiple flash based photo uploads, double entry accounting system to track and audit financial transactions, subscriptions, blogs, user creatable forums etc…
 + Designed and developed [RecipeTrees](https://github.com/nazar/recipetrees), a Ruby on Rails based application.
 Technologies to
-note: Facebook Graph API for single sign-on; deeply nested form updates; model based revision control (i.e. all previous revisions are recorded); a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) based model that linked similar ingredients.
+note: Facebook Graph API for single sign-on; deeply nested form updates; model based revision control (i.e. all previous object revisions are recorded); a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) based model that linked similar ingredients.
-+ Designed and developed YAPT, an Android 1.6 application that enabled Android mobile users to send and receive short voice messages between each other.
++ Designed and developed YAPT, an Android 1.6 application that enabled Android mobile users to send and receive short audio messages between each other.
 YAPT included an efficient Push notification mechanism which at its height supported 3,000 concurrent and persistent connections.
-+ Designed and developed [Darkfallsage](https://github.com/nazar/DarkFallSage), a Ruby on Rails community driven site that interlinked many in-game objects with full revision control.
++ Designed and developed [Darkfallsage](https://github.com/nazar/DarkFallSage), a Ruby on Rails community driven site that interlinked many in-game objects with full object revision control.
 Also included a [custom tile-set Google Map implementation](http://wyrimaps.net/wow) that mapped in-game objects.
 + Designed and developed ProcSys, an Enterprise Resource Planning System.
 ProcSys managed an engineering project from budgeting, through to requisitioning, vendor biding, purchase order printing, GRN, Quality Control, Document Control and finally through to vendor invoice